GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

 ## CustomTabsIntent.Builder

 `CustomTabsIntent.Builder` creates Custom Tabs.
-You have a number of ways to configure your custom tab to help it blend as seamlessly as possible with your app via a collection of built in methods.
-These include
+You have a number of ways to configure your custom tab to help it blend as seamlessly as possible with your app via a collection of built in methods, which are listed below.

 ### addDefaultShareMenuItem()